liberland/laws/drafting/drafts/administrative_process.md

 ### Article 18: Compliance with Ethical Standards
 The Responsible Person shall comply with all established ethical standards applicable to their role and the Administrative Organ.
 They shall conduct themselves with integrity, honesty, and respect for the rights and dignity of others.
 Any violation of these ethical standards may result in disciplinary action, up to and including dismissal.

-## Section 3: Issuance of Payment Orders
+## Chapter 3: Issuance of Payment Orders

 ### Article 19: Procedure for Issuing a Payment Order
 1) In instances where an Administrative Process is initiated against one or more parties and it becomes evident to the Administrative Organ from the outset that they are likely obligated to remit payment to the Administrative Organ, such as in the case of a misdemeanor, the Administrative Organ shall issue a Payment Order.